Minor in Poverty, Justice and Human Capabilities

 Elective Requirements

-Students must complete a total of 3 courses (minimum of 9 credit hours) from the Global South, Race and Ethnicity, and General Electives Categories as listed below to satisfy the Poverty, Justice and Human Capabilities minor's Elective Requirements.
-An additional course from the Global South or Race and Ethnicity list can be used to fulfill the General Elective requirement.
-Students must select separate courses to fulfill the Global South and Race and Ethnicity requirements.
+Students must complete a total of 4 courses (12-16 credit hours, depending on course selection) from the Global South, Race and Ethnicity, and General categories as listed below to satisfy the Poverty, Justice, and Human Capabilities minor's Elective Requirements.
+Additional courses from the Global South or Race and Ethnicity lists can be used to fulfill the General category requirement.
+Students must select separate and distinct courses to fulfill the Global South and Race and Ethnicity category requirements.
 As course offerings may vary from year to year, students are urged to consult with the undergraduate advisors (see https://pjhc.rice.edu/) at the beginning of each semester.
 Please note that not all courses listed below will be offered every academic year.

 Code | Title | Credit Hours |